bespector/NAG-Spark/java/LogisticRegression/README.md

 This examples computes a logistic regression on sampledata.

 NAG functions used:
-- [E04KY] (Minimum, function of several variable, quasi-Newton algorithm, simple bounds, using first derivatives)
+- [E04KY] - Minimum, function of several variable, quasi-Newton algorithm, simple bounds, using first derivatives

 ### The Data